benlavender/homelab-docs/guides/Linux/guides/pipewire.md

 To interact with PipeWire both `pipewire.service` & `pipewire-pulse.service` user services must be started.

+### Configuration:

+For backup purposes the default configuration file is located at `/usr/share/pipewire/pipewire.conf` so do not edit these files directly.
+For system-wide create the configuration file at `/etc/pipewire/ ` and for user-specific configuration create at `~/.config/pipewire/pipewire.conf`.

 ## WirePlumber:

 WirePlumber is a session and policy manager for for both PipeWire and PulseAudio.
 It is used for managing streams to and from their respective devices and applications.